 LOST IN TRANSLATION

 I speak Tagalog perfectly.
 And by Tagalog, I mean the language used in 1930s Manila, which is now totally archaic.
-Some examples are aklat/book, himlay/rest, sapagkat/because — like I said, it’s archaic and no one I know really uses it anymore (except for the State of California with its Tagalog forms and instructions which even my mom couldn’t understand so that she ended up requesting the English version, anyway).
+Some examples are aklat/book, himlay/rest, sapagkat/because — like I said, it’s archaic and no one I know really uses it anymore (except for the State of California with its Tagalog forms and instructions which even my mom couldn’t understand so that she ends up requesting the English version, anyway).

 The Tagalog I grew up with more closely resembles what is now known as “Filipino.”
 Having said that, I very rarely write in Filipino — the reason being, I’m not confident enough to use it with sustained grace (and heaven forbid I revert to Taglish!
 And by this, I mean the class-rooted 1980s version).
 I did translate a poem by Albert Alejo from Tagalog to English, and another by Eileen Tabios from English to Tagalog.
 And regardless of the literary value (or lack of) of my translated work, I find the practice and process absolutely delightful — like putting together a challenging puzzle.